skolbin-ssi/Dynamics-365-Fraud-Protection-ManualReview/arm/README.md

 ### External tool links
 Queue BE module store templates of External Tool Links in the related Cosmos DB database `QueuesDB`.
 There are no default templates in the application code, so you need to define them manually.
-For that, open the `ConfigurableAppSetting` container and put templates in the following format:
+For that, open the `ConfigurableAppSettings` container and put templates in the following format:
 ```json
 {
     "type": "review-console-links",